1. Home

 If your rented property is furnished by your landlord, it is their responsibility to get contents insurance for that furniture, as it belongs to them.
 If the furniture is stolen or damaged, you must contact your landlord.
 You’re not able to make a claim, but they might decide to.

-How much does it cost?
+How much does contents insurance cost?

 Like other insurance policies, such as car or buildings insurance, contents insurance will be paid in instalments.
-These can be monthly or annually based on the policy you choose.
+These can be either monthly or annually based on the policy you choose.

 How much your insurance will cost depends on the items you are insuring and the kind of policy you have.
-There are three main policy types:

-Sum insured – with this insurance policy you will be paying based on the total value of the items you are insuring.
+With this insurance policy you will be paying based on the total value of the items you are insuring.
 So, it’s helpful to work out how much your items are worth before taking out this policy.
 There is also a limit on how many items you can ensure.

-Bedroom insured – with this policy you will instead be paying based on the number of bedrooms the insured property has.
+With this policy you will instead be paying based on the number of bedrooms the insured property has.
 This can be more expensive that sum insured, but often gives you more cover.

-Unlimited sum insured – this policy is much the same as sum insured, but there is no limit to how many items you can ensure.
+This policy is much the same as sum insured, but there is no limit to how many items you can ensure.
 Just remember that the more you insure, the higher the cost.

 How much will you get if you make a claim?